Senior Hydrologist & Principal

 Gardner moved West after college to participate in Americorp’s Northwest Service Academy, which led him to work with a local conservation district.
 That stint exposed Gardner to government’s role in watershed protection and prompted him to pursue a graduate degree in hydrology.
 While working for a local fisheries consulting firm, he became known as “the habitat guy,” and to this day, the salmon recovery effort in the lower Columbia River remains Gardner’s specialty.

 A native of North Carolina, Gardner was captivated by the mountains and rivers of the Pacific Northwest and never looked back.
-He and wife Sarah love actively exploring the world through climbing, trekking, kayaking and rafting.
-Parenting their baby daughter is their latest adventure.
+He and wife Sarah love actively exploring the world through climbing, trekking, kayaking and packrafting.
+Parenting two daughters is their latest adventure.

 His primary interest is in the analysis and evaluation of impacts on river systems and watershed processes.